bicks79/KAPOW/README.md

 *At the time of submission, all information provided about the above technologies was correct.*

 ---
 ## TESTING
+---

 ### LANGUAGE TESTING

 ### FRAMEWORK TESTING

 ### DEBUGGING
 -Issue 1
-    -Initial setup of the project utilised the most up to date versions of Django/bootstrap.
+    - Initial setup of the project utilised the most up to date versions of Django/bootstrap.
     However, as I had decided to use the 'Boutique Ado' mini project to help structure my project, it became apparent that some of the functions did not work as both Django and bootstrap had undergone updates.
     To fix this issue, it required reverting to earlier versions of Django/boostrap, and a small tutor support session to help ensure that everything would work correctly.

 - Issue 2
-    -While creating the database for my project, I ran into an issue when trying to upload the products.json file I had created.
+    - While creating the database for my project, I ran into an issue when trying to upload the products.json file I had created.
     I did not have an issue when loading the previous categories.json file, so the bug had to be located within the code for my products.json file.
 I tried various amendments to the file, scanning back over the terminal to find the root cause.
 I had very little success so decided to contact tutor support to guide me through the problem as swiftly as possible.
     After going over the issue with tutor support, the issue I was having related to me adding the dimensions field into the file after I had ran migrations.
-Once I re-ran migrations, and assigned a random string value to the field, the products file loaded without issue.
+Once I re-ran migrations, and assigned a random string value to the field, the products file loaded and the problem was resolved.

+- Issue 3
+    - When setting up the secure checkout page I had an issue with the positioning of my user details form.
+This caused me several hours of investigation to find out why the rendering of my form was not successful.
+I made the decision  to wipe the checkout.html template clean and start over and see if I had missed anything out from the original code.
+I realised on re-coding that I had placed part of the form outside of the parent div and this was causing the code to render incorrectly.
+    While this did set me back, it proved a worth while exercise to elimiante a sloppy error.

 ---